 A goal without a plan is just a wish, right?

-With this process, which is exactly what I do to keep my life in order, you’ll come up with a plan to reach your biggest dreams.
+With this process, which is precisely what I do to keep my life in order, you’ll come up with a plan to reach your biggest dreams.

 It can take you a day or two to complete this plan.